Algorithms for optimal control of hybrid systems with sliding motion: Calculating the optimal control

 In particular, we can have $h_q (x)\equiv 0$ for some $q$ and then the guarding function $\eta_q$ is not dependent on $u$.

-If we assume that a switching surface function $\eta$ depends on $u$ we need continuity of function $\eta(x(t),u(t))$ to locate uniquely a switching time $t_t$.
-For that reason we assume that control functions $u$ are piecewise smooth---another justification for the chosen admissible controls is given in the next Section \ref{secOpt} by referring to properties of the Filippov's solution stated in \cite{fil88}.
+If we assume that a switching surface function $\eta$ depends on $u$ we need continuity from the left of the function $\eta(x(t),u(t))$ to locate uniquely a switching time $t_t$.
+For that reason we also assume that control functions $u$ are piecewise smooth.

-Another implication of using switching functions dependent on $u$ is the necessity of updating the discrete state $q$ whenever control functions $u$ exhibit jumps.

 Consider the system